Lucifox: Features

 Lucifox opens in the main window of the browser and displays some online book catalogues, from which the reader can search for and download books.
 The list of book catalogues can be changed and extended by the user.
 It displays books using the main window of the browser, one book per browser tab.
 The book can be online or saved to an offline bookshelf folder.
 Lucifox remembers the reading position, so reading can be resumed later where the reader stopped.
 The reader navigates through the content of the book by scrolling up or down a page, moving forward or backward with the arrow keys or using the left panel to traverse the hypertext index of the book.
 It supports annotations that can refer to several places in the text.
 They can be exported to a file and imported with other users.
 Lucifox can also search books for terms in full text, with hits displayed as clickable hyperlinks in the left panel.

-Lucifox benefits from Firefox's support for a large number of open web standards, which makes it possible to display, in addition to regular text, books with advanced content often found in textbooks, like mathematical, musical or chemical notation, and even interactive 3D content, e.g. letting the reader rotate a chemical molecule model.
-Since it is equipped with a book generator, readers can use it to compile their own e-books from online sources.
+Leveraging Firefox's support for open web standards, Lucifox can display books with advanced content such as mathematical equations, musical scores, chemical notations, and interactive 3D models, like rotatable chemical structures.
+Additionally, its built-in book generator allows users to compile custom e-books from online sources.